originally answered November 15, 2018

 Repayment of the National Debt is “work of national importance”.
 Your forced slavery in work camps is what you agreed to.

+The thirteenth amendment prohibits involuntary servitude.
+But you volunteered.
+You agreed.
 Perpetual slavery 24 hours a day is what you agreed to when you claim to be a citizen.
-You agreed that involuntary servitude laws do not apply to you, now all they need is a law to force your labor to pay the national debt.
+Now all they need is a law to force your labor to pay the national debt.

 Well, guess what.
 The laws already exist.